smileidentity/web-client/README.md

 For more detailed information, you can refer to the [packages/components documentation](./packages/components/README.md).

 ### Embed
-[Embed f.k.a Hosted Web Integration](packages/embed) is a package that contains two items:
+[Embed f.k.a.
+Hosted Web Integration](packages/embed) is a package that contains two items:

 1. A configuration script which creates an iframe that serves some of the SmileID product recipes.